Deploy a SQL Server Database to a Microsoft Azure Virtual Machine

 If you are deploying the database to an existing VM, the instance of SQL Server must be configured to listen on a TCP/IP port.

-Either a Windows Azure VM or Gallery image you plan to use for creation of the VM must have the SQL Server Cloud Adapter configured and running.
+Either a Windows Azure VM or Gallery image you plan to use for creation of the VM must have the Cloud Adapter for SQL Server configured and running.

-You must configure an open endpoint for your SQL Server Cloud Adapter on the Windows Azure gateway with private port 11435.
+You must configure an open endpoint for your Cloud Adapter for SQL Server on the Windows Azure gateway with private port 11435.

 In addition, if you plan to deploy your database into an existing Windows Azure VM, you must also be able to provide: